7 Supplements That Vegans Should Take

 - The use of fruit or whole drinks that are abundant in vitamin C will increase the absorption of iron 6 times more.

-The dietary intake of zinc ranges from 3 to 10 mg, depending on age and sex.
+The dietary intake of zinc ranges from 3 to 10 mg, depending on the person’s age and sex.
 This trace element participates in the synthesis of proteins and collagen.
 Therefore, it affects the process of wound healing, promotes the absorption of vitamin A, and improves the immune response.

 The greatest deficiencies of zinc have been observed in vegans, as opposed to ovo or ovolacto vegetarians.
 Zinc is also trapped by phytic in vegetables.
 Germination, fermentation, soaking, cooking, and peeling transform phytic acid and improve the intestinal absorption of zinc.

-Read also: The Role of Zinc in the Human Body
+We think you may also enjoy reading this article: The Role of Zinc in the Human Body

 Iodine serves to synthesize the thyroid gland hormones T3 and T4.
 These, in turn, regulate energy metabolism and increase cellular oxygenation.
 Daily needs in adults are estimated at 150 mcg/day, although they can increase to 175 mcg and 200 mcg/day during pregnancy and lactation.

-Planning a vegan diet to avoid deficiencies
+Planning a vegan diet to prevent nutrient deficiencies

 Due to the risk of nutrient deficiencies, it’s crucial to know how to plan a vegan diet.
 Therefore, as much as possible, it’s best to go to a nutrition professional.
 Although vegetables are indeed very healthy, it’s also true that they can’t cover all of our nutritional needs.